Community Panels

 Reef’s massive size may be an asset in helping it withstand climate change

-One of the core activities of the Reef Restoration and Adaptation Program (RRAP) is the formation of three geographically based community panels to explore and discuss specific reef interventions (i.e., new technologies to help the reef) being investigated by the RRAP.
+One of the core activities of the Reef Restoration and Adaptation Program (RRAP) is the formation of geographically based community panels to explore and discuss specific reef interventions (i.e., new technologies to help the reef) being investigated by the Program

-The aim of establishing community panels across the Great Barrier Reef (GBR) regions is to explore a new way of involving community members in a longer-term and deeper discussion with scientists and reef managers about proposed novel reef interventions.
+The aim of establishing community panels is to explore a new way of involving community members in a longer-term and deeper discussion with scientists and reef managers about proposed novel reef interventions for the Great Barrier Reef (GBR).
 The panels seek to draw on diverse community perspectives and aspirations for the Reef and its management.

 Townsville Community Panel for Novel Reef Interventions